Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Single-shot Imaging of a Chain of Rydberg Excitations

 where $n_{\mathrm{ryd}}(x_i)$ (= 0 or 1) is the Rydberg atom detected at the pixel position $x_i$ in a single-shot image and $\langle . \rangle$ is the ensemble average over single-shot images.
-Note that a factor of 5/4 is included in Eq.~\eqref{paircorrelation} as there are only $N$ = 5 Rydberg excitations and this factor of $\frac{N}{N-1}$ ensures that the correlation function is equal to 1 in the uncorrelated case.
+Note that a factor of 5/4 is included in Eq.~\eqref{paircorrelation} as there are only $N$ = 5 Rydberg excitations and this factor of $\frac{N}{N-1}$ ensures that the correlation function is equal to 1 in the uncorrelated case for a small $N$.
 The pair correlation function $g^{(2)}(\Delta x)$ plotted in Fig.~\ref{fig4}(c) clearly shows anti-bunching ($g^{(2)} < 1$) at small $\Delta x$, which is consistent with theory and due to the excitation blockade.
-Some bunching ($g^{(2)} > 1$) at large $\Delta x$ implies positive correlation of exciting Rydberg superatoms.
-To further reveal the configuration of Rydberg superatoms in the 1D chain, we perform fast Fourier transform (FFT) on the spatial distribution of the absorption spots due to Rydberg superatoms.
+Some bunching ($g^{(2)} > 1$) at large $\Delta x$ implies positive correlation of exciting Rydberg atoms.
+To further reveal the configuration of Rydberg excitations in the 1D chain, we perform fast Fourier transform (FFT) on the spatial distribution of the absorption spots due to Rydberg excitations.
 The resulting FFT spectrum is shown in Fig.~\ref{fig4}(d).
-A pronounced spectral peak at $1/\Delta x = 1/27.6\ \mu$m$^{-1}$ indicates the most probable separation between two adjacent Rydberg superatoms.
+A pronounced spectral peak at $1/\Delta x = 1/27.6\ \mu$m$^{-1}$ indicates the most probable separation between two adjacent Rydberg excitations.
 Moreover, the FFT of a simulated distribution with 5 regularly spaced peaks, as shown in Fig.~\ref{fig4}(d), agrees well with the FFT of the experimental distribution.
-This FFT analysis demonstrates that Rydberg superatoms are excited in an ordered configuration with a nearly regular spacing of $\Delta x = 27.6\ \mu$m, which is about 2$R^{r'_0}_{b-EX}$.
+This FFT analysis demonstrates that Rydberg atoms are excited in an ordered configuration with a nearly regular spacing of $\Delta x = 27.6\ \mu$m, which is about 2$R^{r'_0}_{b-EX}$.

-Additionally, in the inset of Fig.~\ref{fig4}(d), we plot a similar FFT spectrum from experimental data of 4 and 6 Rydberg superatoms being detected per image.
-The position of the side lobe at $1/\Delta x = 1/27.6\ \mu$m$^{-1}$ coincides with that of the spectrum from 5 regularly spaced Rydberg superatoms~\footnote{Images detected with 4, 5, and 6 Rydberg superatoms account for more than 80\% of all experimental data.}.
-This suggests that Rydberg superatoms excited in such a cold-dense cloud tend to arrange in a quasi-crystalization pattern, which is generally compatible with theoretical predictions~\cite{HoningCrystallization2013,PetrosyanCorrelations2013}.
+Additionally, in the inset of Fig.~\ref{fig4}(d), we plot a similar FFT spectrum from experimental data of 4 and 6 Rydberg excitations being detected per image.
+The position of the side lobe at $1/\Delta x = 1/27.6\ \mu$m$^{-1}$ coincides with that of the spectrum from 5 regularly spaced Rydberg excitations~\cite{Note1}.
+This suggests that Rydberg atoms excited in such a cold-dense cloud tend to arrange in a quasi-crystalization pattern, which is generally compatible with theoretical predictions~\cite{HoningCrystallization2013,PetrosyanCorrelations2013}.
 Our imaging technique offers an alternative way to investigate highly-correlated Rydberg excitations~\cite{schauss2012observation}.